-- Change the mix of placements for children in care by recruiting significantly more in-house foster carers and significantly reducing the number of residential placements. - Implement a hub model in residential child care which focuses on outreach and assessment and supports young people to move on to foster care or stay with their own families where appropriate.
+- Monitor the recruitment of significantly more in-house foster carers, allowing us to reduce the reliance on independent agencies and residential placements. - Review existing residential and highest cost placements for children in care, seeking to identify where children and young people's needs could be met in family-based solutions. - Monitor the impact of the hub model in residential child care which focuses on outreach and assessment and supports young people to move on to foster care or stay with their own families where appropriate.
 Residential placements are expensive and a focus on ensuring residential provision is only used when absolutely necessary will reduce costs and enable more young people to benefit from a family environment. - Ensure continuity of education placements. - Undertake analysis to investigate why adoption placements break down and explore what can be done to prevent this and support families involved. - Develop a 16+ Supported Accommodation Strategy to deliver sufficient available accommodation for LAC who are 16+ and successfully support young people presenting as homeless.
 An increased portfolio of options for independent or semi-independent living will reduce placement costs as we will be less reliant on expensive out of county residential placements.